* Represents total cumulative flow of new environmental financing from 1 October 2015.

 4. Report climate change information through mainstream reporting channels and increase our carbon risk disclosure in half and full-year results and annual reporting, incorporating stakeholder input

-Consistent with our commitment to transparency and integrated reporting, we are committed to identifying, developing and implementing ways to improve disclosure on carbon risk exposure through collaboration with other financial institutions, both in Australia and internationally.
+Consistent with providing transparent and integrated reporting, we are identifying, developing and implementing ways to improve disclosure on carbon risk exposure through collaboration with other financial institutions, both in Australia and internationally.
 We have publicly reported on our GHG emissions since 2003.
 We are aligning our GHG reporting with internationally recognised climate change reporting frameworks, such as the Climate Disclosure Standards Board’s Climate Change Reporting Framework and the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
 We continue to incorporate disclosure of relevant climate change related information in NAB’s Annual Financial Report and have included carbon-related disclosures in our Half and Full Year Investor Presentations since May 2015.

-5. Commit to putting a price on carbon and align to the UN Global Compact’s business leadership criteria on carbon pricing
+5. Putting a price on carbon and align to the UN Global Compact’s business leadership criteria on carbon pricing

-7. Commit to transparency and integrated reporting which means we are working to identify, develop and implement new ways to deliver on our commitment to carbon risk disclosure
+6. Provide transparent and integrated reporting which means we are working to identify, develop and implement new ways to deliver on carbon risk disclosure

-We continue to respond to the CDP Climate Change Survey and have maintained our National Carbon Offset Standard Certification.
+We continue to respond to the CDP Climate Change Survey and have maintained our Climate Active Certification in Australia.

-1. Commitments 3, 4 and 5 adopt three of the CDP (formerly the Carbon Disclosure Project)-led “We Mean Business” Coalition global climate change commitments.
+1. Actions 3, 4 and 5 adopt three of the CDP (formerly the Carbon Disclosure Project)-led “We Mean Business” Coalition global climate change aims.